someengineering/resoto.com/blog/2022/10-25-building-an-infrastructure-app-with-resoto-and-streamlit/index.md

    st.dataframe(df)
    ```

    For now, these two lines are only here for demo purposes.
-We ask Resoto to search for everything that is a compute instance and return it as a [Pandas dataframe](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
-We then pass the dataframe to Streamlit's `st.dataframe` function to display it as a table in our app.
+We ask Resoto to search for everything that is a compute instance and return it as a [Pandas DataFrame](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.html).
+We then pass the DataFrame to [Streamlit](https://streamlit.io)'s `st.dataframe` function to display it as a table in the app.

    Think of dataframes as an Excel spreadsheet.
-Resoto stores all of its data in a [graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), and `resoto.dataframe()` allows us to search that graph and flatten the result into a dataframe that can be consumed by Streamlit.
+Resoto stores all of its data in a [graph](https://en.wikipedia.org/wiki/Directed_acyclic_graph), and `resoto.dataframe()` allows us to search that graph and flatten the result into a DataFrame that can be consumed by [Streamlit](https://streamlit.io).

    </div>
    </details>

 2. Modify the `url` and `psk` values to match your local Resoto Core URL and pre-shared key.
 The above reflects the default values for a [Docker Compose install](/docs/getting-started/install-resoto/docker).

-3. Save the file and switch back to the Terminal.
+3. Save the file and switch back to the terminal.

 ### Running the App

-1. Run Streamlit by executing following command:
+1. Run [Streamlit](https://streamlit.io) by executing following command:

    <Tabs groupId="operating-system">
    <TabItem value="linux" label="Linux/macOS">